-An ICAO Aviation Security Professional Manager from the ICAO/Concordia University Montreal, Canada; He is also an ICAO Certified Instructor and Auditor.
-He holds a Master's degree in Transport Planning (with a good knowledge of inter-modal transportation) from the Lagos State University and a Bachelor of Science degree in Geology and Archaeology from the University of Ibadan and a Diploma in Government Aviation Operations and Aviation Security (GAO-AVSEC) from the Nigerian College of Aviation Technology, NCAT, Zaria.
-Mr. Osineye possesses skills and knowledge essential for managing key areas of civil aviation, particularly in civil aviation security and dangerous goods transport.
-He has the relevant competencies for aviation security and dangerous goods audits, inspections, investigations, surveys and tests with a sound knowledge of national and international regulations and standards.
+An International Civil Aviation Organisation (ICAO) Aviation Security Professional Manager from the ICAO/Concordia University Montreal, Canada.
+He is also an ICAO Certified Instructor and Auditor.
+He holds a Master's degree in Transport Planning (with a good knowledge of inter-modal transportation) from the Lagos State University and a Bachelor of Science degree in Geology and Archaeology from the University of Ibadan.
+Mr Osineye possesses skills and knowledge essential for managing key areas of civil aviation, particularly in civil aviation security and dangerous goods transport.
+He has the relevant competencies for aviation security and dangerous goods audits, inspections, investigations, surveys and tests with a sound knowledge of international and national regulations and standards.

-As an ICAO aviation security and dangerous goods expert, He has the technical expertise for implementation of security measures and procedures required by States having been on ICAO Mission to a couple of Contracting States during the ICAO USAP 2nd cycle and USAP-CMA.
+As an ICAO aviation security and dangerous goods expert, He has the technical expertise for implementation of security measures and procedures required by States having been on ICAO Mission to a couple of Contracting States during the ICAO Universal Security Audit Programme (USAP) 2nd cycle and USAP- Continuous Monitoring Approach (CMA).

-He has requisite skills, knowledge and ability to ensure State's Oversight Capability for the implementation of ICAO Annex 17 and Annex 18 SARPs, and security related aspects of other Annexes.
+He possesses requisite skills, knowledge and ability to ensure State's Oversight Capability for the implementation of ICAO Annexes, in particular Annex 17 and 18 SARPs, and security related aspects of other Annexes.
 He was part of the team that achieved an outstanding performance in the effective implementation of ICAO Annex 17 SARPs during the ICAO USAP Follow Up in 2006, ICAO-USAP 2008 and ICAO-USAP CMA of Nigeria in 2015.